 Please note: William Penn Foundation is strictly nonpartisan and funds only charitable activities as defined by the Internal Revenue Service.
-As a private foundation, we cannot earmark funds for voter registration.
+As a private foundation, we cannot fund any partisan activities, nor can we earmark funds for voter registration.
 Therefore, voter registration activities are not eligible for funding through this RFP and should not be included in the project budget or the description of project results.